 Live video conferring requires that NPs learn and understand proprietary medical video chat software.
-With the onset of the coronavirus pandemic, publicly available non-public facing video chat software (e.g., zoom) are also acceptable.
+With the onset of the coronavirus pandemic, publicly available non-public-facing video chat software (e.g., Zoom) are also acceptable.
 NPs may also need to be able to help patients troubleshoot software before or during a visit.
 Telecommuting NPs must understand how to work cameras as well.

 Store and Forward (Asynchronous)

 Most telehealth NPs will use asynchronous systems to forward information about their primary care patients to a specialist.
-Using asynchronous systems requires NPs to understand how to upload and send a range of file types through secure email systems.
+Using asynchronous systems requires NPs to understand how to upload and send various file types through secure email systems.
 This type of telehealth also requires an NP to exercise judgment regarding whether a patient should be seen in person, or whether digital communication is sufficient to garner an accurate opinion from a specialist.

 Remote Patient Monitoring (RPM)